CTF 75 Sailors participate in Command Post Exercise

 |0

-This work, CTF 75 Sailors participate in Command Post Exercise [Image 8 of 8], by PO1 Billy Ho, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CTF 75 Sailors participate in Command Post Exercise [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT